Fault Management in Cisco ANA

 The new event becomes the starting point of a new, correlated alarm.

-If the correlation process does not yield any causing events, or the new event was not subjected to correlation, the new event might simply relate to an existing event sequence (alarm).
+If the previously described correlation process does not yield any causing events, or the new event was not subjected to correlation, it is possible that the new event simply relates to an existing event sequence (alarm).
 Cisco ANA searches for such an event sequence with the same source and event type as the new event.

 If a matching event sequence is found, the new event is appended to it, and the alarm severity is updated accordingly.

 If no matching alarm is detected, the new event is potentially a root cause in its own right.
 If the new event is ticketable, it is the basis for a new alarm that, in turn, causes the creation of a new ticket.

 If the new event is not ticketable, it is archived and is no longer involved in correlations.